- Doctoral Programme in Molecular Biology, Biomedicine and Health

 - Chemical and structural analyses of suberin.

-8. Statistics, applied economics and health
+8. Data analysis, Statistics applied to medicine and health

 - Environmental and cancer epidemiology